Sneaker Release Schedule: Top drops for the month of February

 After a quiet month of January, we’re onto a new month with new sneaker drops!

 We have two colorways of the Nike Dunk Low as well as a new colorway of the Nike Ja 1 set to drop on February 2.
 Also dropping on February 2 will be the Asics X Beams X Papergirl GT-2160.
 Dropping the next day, will be the Air Jordan 3 Craft Ivory.
-The Puma Stewie 2 Game Love will drop February 4 and the biggest release on tap for the early part of the month will be the Nike KD4 Year of the Dragon 2.0 on February 7.
+The Puma Stewie 2 Game Love will drop February 4 followed by the Nike KD4 Year of the Dragon 2.0 on February 7.

+The biggest release of early February comes on February 8 with the release of two colorways on the Kobe 8 Proto — Aqua and Court Purple.
+And don’t forget about the KD 4 Galaxy returning a week later on February 15.

 Make sure to keep checking back for regular calendar updates as more releases get added!